-Florida Virtual School has its own institutional drop/add procedures and timelines; however, all School Board of Sarasota County students who participate in FLVS must be enrolled for full school days in a SBSC school and must comply with the timelines delineated by the School Board of Sarasota County.
+Florida Virtual School has its own institutional drop/add procedures and Changes may occur any time pending legislation timelines; however, all School Board of Sarasota County students who participate in FLVS must be enrolled for full school days in a SBSC school and must comply with the timelines delineated by the School Board of Sarasota County.
 While students await acceptance to FLVS, they must remain enrolled fulltime in SBSC schools.
 Florida Virtual School "W/F" codes will be treated as a grade of "F" on the student transcript.